Saransh-cpp/BookRentApp-Chapter3/README.md

 - User can also search books, and review and see all of their orders.
 - This is the user version of the app.
 There is also an admin app through which an admin can add books in the database (which will then show up in the user app, or in this app) and that, for obvious reasons, is private :)

 The app has been built in Flutter by using the Dart programming language.
 Firebase is being used as the backend and Firestore is being used as a noSQL database for the app.
-Most of the functionalities have already been implemented (might have some bugs though) but the UI is straight up bad (I never tried to create a better UI as I don't like writing UI).
+Most of the functionalities have already been implemented (might have a lot of bugs though) but the UI is straight up bad (I never tried to create a better UI as I don't like writing UI).
+The code also needs a lot (A LOT) of refactoring.

 ## Description of the codebase
 The code is well arranged into sub-directories which are -